kubeflow/website/content/docs/gke/deploy/deploy-cli.md

     gcloud auth application-default login
     ```

-1. Configure gcloud default default values for zone and project
+1. Configure gcloud default values for zone and project

     ```
     # Set your GCP project ID and the zone where you want to create